joeappleton18/cda400/README.md

 #Unit delivery

 -  A 1 hour lecture each week
--  The lecture will be complemented by a 2 hour pratical
+-  The lecture will be complemented by a 2 hour practical

 #Assessment Strategy